U.S. Route 40 in Utah: History

 Between 1931 and 1938 the entire length of Highway 40 was improved from gravel to oiled or asphalt.

 The old Lincoln Highway east of Kimball Junction was initially US 530, but in the late 1930s it became part of US 189.
 The split between US 40 and US 189, formerly the junction of the Victory and Lincoln Highways, was moved east from Kimball Junction to Silver Creek Junction in 1952; this change moved both routes to a new road between Keetley Junction and Silver Creek Junction, and renumbered the road between Kimball and Silver Creek Junctions from US-189 to US-40.
 The old road between Keetley and Kimball Junctions became State Route 248.
 In 1974, with its replacement - Interstate 80 - almost complete across California, Nevada, and Utah, the three states applied to AASHO to truncate US-40 to Silver Creek Junction.
 (US 40 had been removed west of Truckee, California in 1964.)
 AASHO approved the truncation on June 17, 1975.

 In 1972 with the completion of Starvation Reservoir in Duchesne County a new route was built from mile marker 88 west of the new reservoir to the newly completed Freedom bridge, bypassing Starvation Flats and into Duchesne City.
-The old route is now mostly under Starvation Reservoir and the rest is designated as Duchesne county road 311.
+The old route is now mostly under Starvation Reservoir and the rest is designated as Utah State Route 311.
 East of Duchesne the new road was moved south of the river along the southern bench, bypassing Bridgeland and into Myton.

 In 1953 a new bridge was built over the Duchesne river just west of Myton.
 The old route along Main and Sixth Street across the old bridge became State Route 252 in 1953.
 It was given to the city in 1969.

-US 40 realignments include I-80.